vignesh69420/servicenow-mcp/README.md

 - "Approve the database upgrade change with comment: implementation plan looks thorough"
 - "Show me all emergency changes scheduled for this week"
 - "List all changes assigned to the Network team"
+- "Create a normal change request to upgrade the production database server."
+- "Update change CHG0012345, set the state to 'Implement'."

 #### Workflow Management Examples
 - "Show me all active workflows in ServiceNow"